-An {\emph{arc} in a topological space is both a continuous injective function defined on a non-degenerate closed interval $I$ whose image lies in the prescribed topological space and also the image of the curve.
+An \emph{arc} in a topological space is both a continuous injective function defined on a non-degenerate closed interval $I$ whose image lies in the prescribed topological space and also the image of the curve.
 We will say that an arc joins points $x$ and $y$ if $x$ and $y$ are the images of the endpoints of $I$.
-Given an arc $\gamma$ defined on $[a,b]$, we denote by $\gamma^{-1}$ to the arc $\gamma^{-1}(t)= \gamma(b+a-t)$ also defined on $[a,b]$.
-Given an open and connected set $U\subset\A$, a continuous and injective function $r:[0,\infty)\to U$ is called a \emph{ray in $U$} if the sequence $R_n=r([n, \infty))$ accumulates only on the boundary of $U$}.